Put the “thanks” back in your office holiday with these tips for celebrating Thanksgiving in 2021.

 Host a Thanksgiving feast remotely

 There’s no getting around it.
 Pandemic or not, Thanksgiving is a holiday that’s all about food.
 While your in-person office feast will have to be put on hold this year, there are still plenty of ways to share a meal virtually.
-Give each employee a budget to get food delivered — there are some pretty cool companies out there like Goldbelly which delivers iconic meals (Philly cheesesteak, anyone?) across the country — that they can enjoy during a remote lunch.
+Give each employee a budget to get food delivered — there are some pretty cool companies out there like Goldbelly which delivers Thanksgiving hits and more across the country — that they can enjoy during a remote lunch.
 It can be fun to talk about what everyone chose and why!

 Coordinate an office-wide card send

 Consider helping your team leads send cards to their team members with a personalized note about how appreciated their unique contributions are to the team and the company.

 When was the last time you got a physical card from anyone?
 Remember how special and unique that felt in an increasingly digital world?
 Consider helping your team leads send cards to their team members with a personalized note about how appreciated their unique contributions are to the team and the company.